-Partners In Parenting Education Curriculum Package
+Partners In Parenting Education Educator's Guide

 The PIPE Educator’s Guide is your primary resource.
 The Educator’s Guide includes all the Instructional Plans and information pages that will support the parenting educator in creating and implementing a PIPE session.